Real-Skill/angular-exercises/README.md

 * use `ng-repeat` to display the rows

 ## Setup
-You should have installed `npm`, `bower`, `grunt`  packages to run this example.
+You should have installed `yarn`, `bower`, `grunt`  packages to run this example.
 First, run sequentially

 ```
-npm install
+yarn install
 ```

 ```